tamlut-modnys/curriculum/hsl-23-2/hsl1/hsl1.md

 ---
-title: "Introduction to Urbit and Hoon"
+Title: "Introduction to Urbit and Hoon"
-keypoints:
+Key Points:
 - "Booting a fakezod"
 - "Using Dojo for syncing files and writing code"
 - "Representing nouns in binary trees"